dronavallipranav/rust-obfuscator/README.md

 rust-obfuscator path/to/your_project <Options>
 ```
 - All Obfuscated code will be under the **obfuscated_code** directory that is created from the directory the tool was run.
+- **Recommended to use an auto-formatter with the obfuscated code as syn naturally modifies the structure and it will be written as one line**

 ## Option Flags
 - --no_string: Disables string obfuscation.